eunid/netID-docs/docs/sso/index.md

     19. The OpenID provider grants the userinfo object to the SSO broker.
     20. The SSO broker grants the userinfo object to the client.
     21. The client has now received the userinfo object.

+## Timing and Error Messages

+If the authorize request fails, the respective error is provided with the callback to the redirect_uri.

+With token requests, it's particularly important to ensure that the code provided is identical bit-by-bit to the one received in the callback to the redirect_uri, and that the credentials provided via basic authentication are correct.

+### Lifetimes

+- Authorization codes are only valid for 30 seconds and may only be used once
+- Access token are valid for 15 minutes for use with the userinfo endpoint and may be used multiple times

 ## netID Button